 COMM 209 Newswriting and Reporting.
 Principles and practice in gathering and writing news as well as preparing copy for publication.
 Fall.
 IAI MC 919.
-Prerequisite: RHET 101 3 semester hours.
-Writing Intensive
+Prerequisite: WRIT 101.
+3 semester hours.
+Writing Intensive Course.
+Typically offered Fall Term.

 COMM 221 Introduction to Public Relations.
 A survey of the professional practices, theories, core values, ethics, issues and problems of public relations in private-sector, government and not-for-profit organizations.
 Introduction to theoretical and practical aspects of persuasion, issue analysis, media campaign planning and strategies.
 Pre-requisite: WRIT-101 with a grade of "C" or better.
 3 semester hours.
+Typically offered Periodically.

 COMM 251 History of Film.
 A cross-cultural study of the development of the cinema from its late 19th century origins to the present.
 IAI F2 909.
 3 semester hours.
-Fine Arts/Music Core Elective
+Communications Core Elective.
+Typically offered Periodically.

 COMM 252 Technical Writing.
 A practical course designed to train students for various fields that require technical writing skills - engineering, computer science, industry, etc. 3 semester hours.
+Typically offered Periodically.

 COMM 253 Public Relations Writing.
 Focuses on writing for print media.
 Students prepare news releases, newsletters and feature stories.
 Fall.
 Prerequisite: WRIT 102 or 103 or HNRS 190 3 semester hours.
+Typically offered Fall Term.

 COMM 254 Writing for the Electronic Media.
 A practical course designed to expose students to the various approaches, forms and techniques of writing for the electronic media.
 IAI MC 917.
 Prerequisite: WRIT 102 or 103 or HNRS 190 3 semester hours.
+Typically offered Spring Term.

 COMM 255 Television Production.
 Laboratory course introducing students to the technical and aesthetic principles utilized in preparing programming for television.
 Fall.
 IAI MC 916.
 Fee: \$45 3 semester hours.
+Typically offered Periodically.

 COMM 257 Digital Video Production.
 Laboratory course introducing students to the technical and aesthetic principles utilized in recording and editing digital video.
+Course fee: \$50.
 3 semester hours.
+Typically offered Fall Term.

 COMM 263 Advertising Copywriting.
 Covers the fundamentals of writing copy and designing advertising for all forms of print and electronic media.
 Periodically.
-Prerequisite: RHET 101 3 semester hours.
+Prerequisite: WRIT 101 3 semester hours.
+Typically offered Periodically.

 COMM 264 Sports Journalism.
 This course is designed for students to adapt skills learned in COMM 209 toward a variety of sports environments and applications.
 The students will write press releases and do hard news reporting, and be informed of the inner workings of the sports communication environment.
 3 semester hours.
+Typically offered Periodically.

 COMM 265 Sports Broadcasting.
 Students will apply basic skills learned in Comm 254/255 to a variety of video and multimedia applications.
 Emphasis will be on writing effective sports stories, conducting professional-looking standups, and covering the sports beats on campus.
 Students will also produce a half-hour sports cable show.
 3 semester hours.
+Typically offered Periodically.

 COMM 291 Topics.
 Study of aspects of communication on the intermediate level not listed as regular course offerings.
 May be repeated.
-Prerequisite: RHET 102 3 semester hours.
+Prerequisite: WRIT 102 3 semester hours.
+Typically offered Periodically.
 Course Repeatable.
-Maximum number of units allowed 99. '
+Maximum number of units allowed 99.

 COMM 297 Internship.
 Practical experience in public relations, electronic media, journalism, advertising or multimedia supervised by the Communication Arts department.
 Up to three internship hours may be applied toward the 39 hour major requirement.
 Up to 12 hours may apply toward the 120 hours for graduation.
 Prerequisite: Consent of internship coordinator, department chair, and at least 3.0 G.P.A.
 2-6 semester hours.
+Typically offered Annually.
 Consent Required.
 Course Repeatable.
-Maximum number of units allowed 12. '
+Maximum number of units allowed 12.